keu/docs/astro/cli/install-cli.md

 <TabItem value="windows with winget">

 Starting with Astro CLI version 1.6, you can use the winget command line tool to upgrade the Astro CLI.
-To upgrade an older version of the Astro CLI, you'll need to follow the [alternate Windows upgrade process](https://docs.astronomer.io/astro/cli/install-cli?tab=windows#upgrade-the-cli).
+If you're upgrading from Astro CLI version 1.5.1 o earlier to a later Astro CLI version, you'll need to follow the [alternate Windows upgrade process](https://docs.astronomer.io/astro/cli/install-cli?tab=windows#upgrade-the-cli).

 To upgrade the Astro CLI to the latest version, open Windows PowerShell as an administrator and run the following command: